robertsweetman/module_4/mdbook/src/5_impact_assessment.md

 # Impact Assessment and Recommendations for Rollout <!-- 800 words -->

-Let's not forget that SALES generate REVENUE
+Let's not forget that SALES generate REVENUE so ultimately our goal and the measure of our success is that we've contributed in a meaningful way to increased billing.

 ## Data product goals